OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 Co-authors have consistently contributed quality content, and have at least 2,000 additions logged in the GitHub repository.

-#### Romuald Szularek
+#### Romuald Szkudlarek

-Romuald is a passionate cyber security & privacy professional with a unique blend of experiences over 15+ years in the Web, Mobile, IoT and Cloud domains.
-During his career, he has been dedicating spare time a variery of projects with the goal of advancing the sectors of software and security.
-He is also a teacher at the Nice Technological Institute (France).
+Romuald is a passionate cyber security & privacy professional with over 15 years of experience in the Web, Mobile, IoT and Cloud domains.
+During his career, he has been dedicating spare time to a variery of projects with the goal of advancing the sectors of software and security.
+He is also teaching at various institutions.
+He holds CISSP, CSSLP and CEH credentials.

 #### Jeroen Willemsen